KusalRathnayake/US-House-Election-Prediction-Model/README.md

-# Machine Leaning Models for the Prediction of Us House Election Outcome Using District Level Social and Economic Predictors
+# Machine Leaning Models for the Prediction of Us House Election Outcome Using District Level Demographic and Socio-Economic Predictors
 In this study, 10 district level demographic and socio-economic variables were used to build a prediction model of US house election outcome.

 Predictor Variables: